Anirudh-Swaminathan/Web_Dev_2016_DELTA/README.md

 #This is for Delta Inductions Web-Dev 2016
- > One should have a copy of this Readme file in their branch.
-   Just mark the options that you've finished so far.
-I shall add more tasks from various categories here.
-Just pick up one and solve it.
+ > Hello!!!

 ## Introduction
-I am Tushar Gautam, junior year, Production Engineering department, NIT Trichy.
+I am Anirudh Swaminathan, first year, Chemical Engineering department, NIT Trichy. :smiley:
-Read more at http://gtushar.co :smiley:

- > Note: You need to follow the exact format for Intro section.
-Obviously, change the contents.
-   Also copy the below sections too.
+ > This will be a section.

 ### Task 1